leveille/django-twittercard/README.markdown

 ```

 * `card`: __optional__
-  Defaults to summary
+  Defaults to "summary"

 * `site`: __optional__
   @username for the website used in the card footer.
 Will default to TWITTERCARD_CONFIG if supplied.

 * `site_id`: __optional__
-  Same as SITE, but the website's Twitter user ID instead.
+  Same as site, but the website's Twitter user ID instead.
 Note that user ids never change, while @usernames can be changed by the user.
 Will default to TWITTERCARD_CONFIG if supplied.

 * `creator`: __optional__
   @username for the content creator / author.